bolivarbryan/BBFBLogin/README.md

 # BBFBLogin
-Project wich uses new facebook SDK 4.0
+Project wich uses new facebook SDK 4.0, Using Swift